 As you read through each of the three “Reactions to Trauma,” ask members to share examples of how people might react in these three ways.

-Discuss the “For Reflection” questions
+Discuss the “For Reflection” questions.

 “What Helps Children?”
 Although this section is short, it is very important.
 Children have different needs than adults.
 Take time to chat with parents about how their children are reacting to the crisis.

-Ask parents to
+Ask parents to:

-Share behaviors and feelings their children have expressed
+Share behaviors and feelings their children have expressed.

-Share things they have done to encourage them
+Share things they have done to encourage them.

 Share ideas about things they have done or can do with the children as a family.